Svendolin/All-about-GIT/README.md

 ## &nbsp;GIT BRANCHING: How to MAKE, ADD + PUSH and MERGE BRANCHES: ✅ (Working non-destructive)
 ***
-**EASY WAY WITH TERMINAL IN VSC (step 1 - 5) AND GITHUB INTERFACE (step 6 - 7.1)**
+**EASY WAY WITH TERMINAL IN VSC (step 1 - 5), GITHUB INTERFACE (step 6 - 7.1) AND BACK IN VSC for (step 8 - 10)**
-* Step 1 to 5.1: Create, add, commit and push your code changes into a new branch
+* Step 1 to 5.1: Create, add, commit and push your code changes into a new branch locally in VSC
 * Step 6 to 7.1: Create a pull request to merge your branch into the main branch (master)
 * Step 8 to 10: Update your master branch locally on your workspace by pulling the changes from the remote master branch and delete the feature branch.